marklogic/flux/docs/common-options.md

 - Authentication information.

-For the common use case of using digest or basic authentication with a MarkLogic app server, you can use the `--clientUri` option to specify the host, port, username, and password in a single concise option:
+For the common use case of using digest or basic authentication with a MarkLogic app server, you can use the `--connectionString` option to specify the host, port, username, and password in a single concise option:

-    --clientUri user:password@host:port
+    --connectionString user:password@host:port

 For other authentication mechanisms, you must use the `--host` and `--port` options to define the host and port for your MarkLogic app server.